-The Management Company receives collateral for derivative transactions, securities lending transactions and repurchase agreement transactions.
-Derivatives, securities lent and securities sold under repurchase agreement transactions can increase in value.
+The Management Company receives collateral for derivative transactions and repurchase agreement transactions.
+Derivatives or securities sold under repurchase agreement transactions can increase in value.
 In that case, the collateral received may no longer fully cover the Management Company's delivery or retransfer claim against the counterparty.